aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 Partial json path selectors specify paths to resources limits and requests relative to the container spec.
-These will be implemented by introducing a `ContainerFieldSelector` (json: `containerFieldRef`) to extend the current implementation for `type DownwardAPIVolumeFile struct` and `type EnvVarSource struct`:
+These will be implemented by introducing a `ContainerFieldSelector` (json: `containerFieldRef`) to extend the current implementation for `type DownwardAPIVolumeFile struct` and `type EnvVarSource struct`.

 ```
 // ContainerFieldSelector selects an APIVersioned field of an object.